lackhand/princess/tools/tier.md

 section: "1.1.0"
 ---

-Can a normal person knock down a wall with spaghetti?
+Can a normal person knock down a wall by using dry spaghetti?

 What if the wall were made of soft cheese?
 Hard cheese?
-Boiled spaghetti?
+They're using boiled spaghetti?
-Tier lets us capture our expectations around this and other important questions by assigning each side a magnitude and comparing them against a consistent scale.
+Tier lets us capture our expectations around this and other important questions by estimating scale.
+Numbers are useful: you can compare them, or pick up that many dice.
+The other tools will use tiers in lots of ways.

 For instance, we might say a stone wall was Hardness IV, and the spaghetti Hardness -2.
 That's a difference of 6!
+A big number!
 Very difficult to overcome!

 But perhaps soft cheese is merely Hardness -1.
-That's a difference of 1 level.
+That's a difference of 1 level, a small number, it's plausible but difficult.
 Still difficult, but probably doable.

-We can use this same procedure to answer harder questions too: can a cat sneak past a security system?
+We can use this same procedure to answer harder questions too:
+* Can a cat sneak past a security system?
-Can our heroes find a cure before the poison sets in?
+* Can our heroes find a cure before the poison sets in?
-Can the explosives destroy the locked door?
+* Can the explosives destroy the locked door?
-Can love conquer fear?
+* Can love conquer fear?

 Tier is contextual ("size" and "education" and "flammability" could all be measured for the same person, but would usually be different from each other).
 By comparing the various tiers involved in a disagreement, we can agree on an effect, risk, and pool, and then let the dice take it from there.